Future Homes Standard: What It Means for Your Programme, Budget & Design Strategy

 WWith new senior appointments, a larger London office and a new talented multidisciplinary team joining, Wallace Whittle is driving collaboration, expertise, and a people-first approach across the capital.

-With a presence in London for over 20 years, in the past year we have continued to accelerate our growth in the city – establishing our ESG team back in the beginning of the year, to now in the last few months, we’ve welcomed 15 new members of staff in our London office from MEP Consultancy Mecserve.
+With a presence in London for over 20 years, in the past year we have continued to accelerate our growth in the city – establishing our Sustainability team back in the beginning of the year, to now in the last few months, we’ve welcomed 15 new members of staff in our London office from MEP Consultancy Mecserve.
 These additions sparked the need for our office expansion in London, and we have now moved into a bigger space facilitating this rapid growth.

 London is a key area of growth for us, with opportunities spanning the south of England across multiple industries.
 Our recent senior appointments, including Peter Kirk as London Location Director and Carl Saxon as Regional Director South of England, demonstrate our commitment to expanding within the region.
 The most recent addition to the London Team comes from Mecserve, and they bring a wide variety of expertise alongside expertise.